-Deciding what subject to start my blog I remember a family calling about their Savannah cat having gum disease.
+Deciding what subject to start my blog, I decide on cat’s oral health I remember a family calling about their Savannah cat having gum disease.
 They asked, (as I often get asked), “Is gum disease genetic?”

 Easy Gum and Oral Health Care Habits for Cats

 There are many excellent and easy care habits we can use for our cat family which will help the preservation of healthy teeth and gums and help prevent against plaque or tartar build up as well as bad breath.
 My nephew, Bobby James brushes his cat teeth regularly.
-Brushing your Savannah cats teeth is probably the best habit an owner can have and will lead to less worry about what to feed their cat to help with oral health and gum disease prevention.
+Brushing your Savannah cat’s teeth is probably the best habit an owner can, have and will lead to less worry about what to feed their cat to help with other cat’s oral health and gum disease prevention.

 What Does KezKatz Do To Promote Good Oral Health In Their Cats?